brookshi/awesome-typescript-projects/README.md

 TypeDI is a dependency injection tool for TypeScript.
 Using TypeDI you can build well-structured and easily tested applications.

+### [react-apollo](https://github.com/apollographql/react-apollo) - React integration for Apollo Client.

+TypeDI is a dependency injection tool for TypeScript.
+Using TypeDI you can build well-structured and easily tested applications.

+React Apollo allows you to fetch data from your GraphQL server and use it in building complex and reactive UIs using the React framework.
+React Apollo may be used in any context that React may be used.
+In the browser, in React Native, or in Node.js when you want to do server-side rendering.

+React Apollo unlike many other tools in the React ecosystem requires no complex build setup to get up and running.
+As long as you have a GraphQL server you can get started building out your application with React immediately.
+React Apollo works out of the box with both create-react-app and React Native with a single install and with no extra hassle configuring Babel or other JavaScript tools.

 --------

 ## Application